A new showcase experience for a cappella choruses

 - Each chorus will pay a $300 registration fee.

 - Each singer and director must hold a full convention registration.
 Varsity and Honors Chorus participants will receive one complimentary registration (if they are not also competing in the Varsity or open quartet contest.)

 - Hotel rooms must be reserved by the chorus through the BHS official convention block.

 - Choruses will sing two contestable barbershop songs and one a cappella song of their choice.

 - Each youth chorus will be adjudicated and rated on our Festival scale.

 2019 NextGen Varsity Chorus - South Rampart Street

-- -All singers must be age 25 or under at the time of the International Event.
+- All singers must be male and age 25 or under at the time of the International Event.

-- -The chorus must be able to attend and participate in the entire convention activities described here, arriving on Tuesday and departing on Sunday.
+- The chorus must be able to attend and participate in the entire convention activities described here, arriving on Wednesday and departing on Sunday.